-I’ve been blogging for 4 years now but it took me a while to find my own voice and also understand what my audience wants.
-I realized no one wants to read my diary but posts packed with information to plan trips to Italy and offer inspiration and ideas.
+Today’s blog post is about one of the ideas where I recommend you all some of my favorite TV shows based in Italy!
+I’ll tell you why… I’ve been blogging for 5 years now but it took me a while to find my own voice and also understand what my audience wants.
+I realized no one wants to read my diary but posts packed with information n Italy.
 That is the reason why you might have noticed a change in the way I have been writing and forming my posts since the past 6 months.

 It’s a balance between usefulness to your audience and a mix of your own experiences.

-Last week I asked my email subscribers to fill an anonymous Survey for my Blog.
-The aim was to understand what they want and love.
-I got (
+So anyway last week I asked my email subscribers to fill an anonymous Survey for my Blog.
+The aim was to understand what they want and love and I received (

 Grab a glass of wine and enjoy how Italy makes you appreciate the smallest things in life.

 My top recommendation for you is the underrated show by Alex Polizzi.
 Brought up in Rome but living in England, Alex Polizzi is a passionate woman deeply connected to her Italian roots.
 With a thirst for all things Italian, Polozzo takes you on a journey to the “secret” places in Italy.
 The show is centered around her connections from her ancestral village to small towns to big cities like Rome.
 There is mouth watering Italian food, simple in its element and flavor.
 The show gives a sense of what it is to be Italian and how important family is part of their lives.